 The Motor Fuel Tax is composed of an excise tax component and a variable tax component.
 The excise tax levied on all motor fuel at a flat rate equal to twenty and one-half cents per gallon.
-The variable component consists of the Consumers Sales and Service Tax, or Use Tax levied at a per gallon tax rate equivalent to a 5% tax on the average wholesale price of a gallon of fuel provided that the average wholesale price cannot be below ninety-seven cents a gallon.
-A special legislative session in November 2009 enacted senate bill 4004.
-This legislation changed the average wholesale price to be no less than \$2.34 per invoiced gallon effective January 1, 2010.
+The variable component consists of the Consumers Sales and Service Tax or Use Tax levied at a per gallon tax rate equivalent to a 5% tax on the average wholesale price of a gallon of fuel provided that the average wholesale price cannot be below ninety-seven cents a gallon.
+Subsequent legislation changed the average wholesale price to be no less than \$2.34 per invoiced gallon effective January 1, 2010.
 (11-14C-5-b (2)) Effective July 1, 2017, the minimum average wholesale price increased to \$3.04 per invoiced gallon.